-- are integrated in relevant processes. - Ensuring adequate resources are available for information security when required. - Ensuring that the implementation of information security controls is coordinated across all AHEL locations in scope. - Reviewing and approving Information Security policies and overall responsibilities. - Monitoring significant changes in the exposure of information assets to major threats. - Reviewing and monitoring major security incidents; and - Authorizing any new information processing facilities after - Ensuring all appropriate information security controls are implemented. - Reviewing the facility to ascertain if it meets the security requirements as mandated by ISMS. - Approving major initiatives to enhance information security. - Reviewing the effectiveness of the implementation of the information security policy. - Providing clear direction and visibility to management with respect to security initiatives.
+- Ensuring that information security goals are identified, organizational requirements are met and are integrated in relevant processes. - Initiating plans and programs to maintain information security awareness on a continuing basis. - Ensuring adequate resources are available for information security when required. - Ensuring that the implementation of information security controls is coordinated across all AHEL locations in scope. - Reviewing and approving Information Security policies and overall responsibilities. - Monitoring significant changes in the exposure of information assets to major threats. - Reviewing and monitoring major security incidents; and - Authorizing any new information processing facilities after - Ensuring all appropriate information security controls are implemented. - Reviewing the facility to ascertain if it meets the security requirements as mandated by ISMS. - Approving major initiatives to enhance information security. - Reviewing the effectiveness of the implementation of the information security policy. - Providing clear direction and visibility to management with respect to security initiatives.